 His works are performed by the Klangforum Wien (Vienna), der/gelbe/klang (Munich), Mise-en Ensemble (New York) and Dal Niente (Chicago) at festivals including Eclat (Stuttgart), Festival Archipel (Geneva), Festival de Royaumont (France), Gaudeamus Muziekweek (Utrecht), Klang festival (Copenhagen), the June in Buffalo (University of Buffalo) and the Tage der Neuen Musik Bamberg.

 In Finland he has worked with the Tapiola Sinfonietta, Avanti!
-Chamber Orchestra, Finnish Radio Symphony Orchestra, Avanti!
-Chamber Orchestra, the Finnish Baroque Orchestra, Tampere Filharmonia, Jyväskylä Sinfonia, Helsinki Chamber Choir, defunensemble, Uusinta Ensemble, and soloists and conductors such as Bas Wiegers, Janne Valkeajoki, Saar Berger, Olga Heikkilä, Livia Schweizer, Anssi Karttunen, Yumi Suehiro, Maria Puusaari, Kaisa Kortelainen, Risto-Matti Marin, Ville Matvejeff, Rebecca Tong, Hannu Lintu and John Storgårds.
+Chamber Orchestra, Finnish Radio Symphony Orchestra, Lapland Chamber Orchestra, the Finnish Baroque Orchestra, Tampere Filharmonia, Jyväskylä Sinfonia, Helsinki Chamber Choir, defunensemble, Uusinta Ensemble, and soloists and conductors such as Chloé Dufresne, Bas Wiegers, Janne Valkeajoki, Saar Berger, Olga Heikkilä, Livia Schweizer, Anssi Karttunen, Petri Kumela, Yumi Suehiro, Maria Puusaari, Kaisa Kortelainen, Risto-Matti Marin, Ville Matvejeff, Rebecca Tong, Hannu Lintu and John Storgårds.

 His current ecological focus is in the formation, extraction, energy use, product use and dispersion of coal, oil and wood.

 Raasakka studied with Veli-Matti Puumala at the Sibelius Academy and privately with Georges Aperghis in Paris.
 He complemented his studies on master classes with Helmut Lachenmann, Hans Abrahamsen and Georg Friedrich Haas and studied electronic music on the Ircam Summer Courses.
 He is currently pursuing a doctoral degree in composition at the Sibelius Academy.

 Ville Raasakka is a composition teacher at the Department of Composition and Music Theory of the Sibelius Academy (University of the Arts Helsinki), and he has also held two master courses in composition, in 2018 in Seoul, South Korea and in 2020 in Oulu, Finland.
 Since 2019 he organizes the Klang Helsinki Concert Series at the Helsinki Music Centre devoted to music composed after the year 2000.